Missouri vs. Boston College NCAA Football Odds, Plays and Insights | September 25, 2021

 Boston College Stats and Trends

-- Boston College is 0-1 against the spread and 2-0 overall when the team scores more than 29 points.
+- When Boston College puts up more than 29 points, it is 0-1 against the spread and 2-0 overall.

-- When Boston College piles up more than 455.7 yards, the team is 0-1 against the spread and 2-0 overall.
+- When Boston College piles up over 455.7 yards, the team is 0-1 against the spread and 2-0 overall.

-- The Eagles have three giveaways this season, while the Tigers have five takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.